DinoChiesa/Edge-RFC7523-Proxy/README.md

 the Java tool you need maven and JDK8.

-## The jwt2token Proxy Endpoint
+## The Proxy Endpoint

-This endpoint performs the token exchange.
-The basepath is /rfc7523/jwt2token.
+This endpoint handles requests for token exchange.
+The basepath is /rfc7523/oauth.

-It accepts as input a POST /token
+It accepts as input a `POST /token`

-with a `x-www-form-urlencoded` payload that includes:
+with a form-encoded payload (header `Content-Type` must be `x-www-form-urlencoded`) which includes:

 * grant_type = `urn:ietf:params:oauth:grant-type:jwt-bearer`
 * assertion = a JWT